 The student is strongly encouraged to purchase Bible software for his/her use in biblical exegesis.
 At this level of study, a software program capable of producing the text, performing sophisticated morphological searches, with available lexicons, commentaries, and other helpful supplemental works is an absolute necessity.
 The software packages listed below are capable of intense, complex searches required for biblical studies research purposes and/or sermon preparation.
 The purchase of this kind of software is indispensable at this level of language study.
 The major software packages all run on either PC or Mac platforms.

-Accordance offers the Original Languages Package starting around \$300 with many other add-on texts available and they offer student discounts.
-Accordance has a PC emulator as well.
-Responses have been varied on this emulator.
-Call their customer service for questions and student discounts. (accordancebible.com)
+Accordance offers the Original Languages Package starting around \$300 with many other add-on texts available and they offer student discounts of 50% on many packages.
+Contact their customer service for questions about NOBTS student discounts. (accordancebible.com)